Solamente0/bunny-stream-android/README.md

 You can find an example in [PlayerScreen.kt](app/src/main/java/net/bunnystream/android/player/PlayerScreen.kt).

-To use player in XML views, add `BunnyVideoPlayer` widget in layout and call `playVideo(libraryId, videoId)` after layout is inflated.
+To use player in XML views, add `BunnyVideoPlayer` widget in layout and call `playVideo(videoId)` after layout is inflated.

 You can supply your own icons for player by setting `iconSet` field.
 Check [PlayerIconSet](player/src/main/java/net/bunnystream/player/model/PlayerIconSet.kt).